‘NHS’ on illuminated board in dental treatment room

 Benefit status

 If you are entitled to help with paying for your NHS treatment, you must specify the type of benefit you receive on your Patient Declaration Form for each course of treatment you receive.
-If you do not declare your entitlement, you will be obliged to pay for your treatment at Reception and re-claim it yourself directly from NHS Wales.
+If you do not declare your entitlement, you will be obliged to pay for your treatment at Reception and re-claim it yourself directly from NHS Wales using this form.
 You are not required to show our team proof of your benefit status.
 However, if you falsely state on your Patient Declaration Form that you are in receipt of benefits you may be fined up to £100 by NHS Wales.
+To check if you qualify for free dental treatment click here

 NHS Low Income Scheme

 The NHS Low Income Scheme provides income-related help to people not exempt from charges but who may be entitled to full or partial help with healthcare costs if they have a low income.
 Anyone can apply as long as they don’t have savings or investments over the capital limit.
-In England, the capital limit is £16,000 (or £23,250 if you live permanently in a care home).
+In Wales, the capital limit is £16,000 (or £24,000 if you live permanently in a care home).

 Help is based on a comparison between your weekly income and assessed requirements at the time the claim is made.
 Entitlement broadly follows Income Support rules to decide how much, if anything, you have to pay towards your healthcare costs, including dental treatment costs.